mariam-farrukh/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map utilizes return values and returns a new array of the same size. .forEach doesn't return anything.
+It just calls a provided function on each element in your array.
+With .forEach, the array has the possibility of being mutated while it .map gives out a new array instead of mutating the original.

 2. What is the difference between a function and a method?

+Both are functions, but a method is just a function that is a property of an object.

 3. What is closure?

+A closure is a feature in JavaScript where the inner function has access to the outer function's variable.
+Variables or functions declared within that function have the ability to reach outward for context, but never inward.

 4. Describe the four rules of the 'this' keyword.

+- Global Binding: When 'this' points to the window in any place.
+It's like saying 'this house' to a house in a row of houses, where we just don't know which house is being talked about.

+- Implicit Binding: It's like saying there is the object, so let's go to it.
+This is when 'this' is replaced by an object.

+- New Binding: Involves constructor functions creates an object, and we call it with 'new'.

+- Explicit Binding: Giving a specific object or variable a new context.
+Something that can't be applied to anything else and you can use methods on that specific object or variable.

 5. Why do we need super() in an extended class?

+We need super() because it allows a sub-class to send new attributes up to the parent class/object.
+Otherwise, it will not be able to call the proper attributes to the sub-class.

 ## Project Set up